galette/galettedoc/source/usermanual/preferences.rst

    This URL should be changed only if there are issues, this may cause instability.

-   A contextual help is provided, check it for more informations.
+   A contextual help is provided, check it for more information.

 * **Show identifiers**: display database identifiers instead of simple counts on lists.